mattermost/mattermost-developer-documentation/site/content/contribute/server/_index.md

 * `store` - Storage layer for interacting with caches and databases
 * `utils` - Utility functions for various tasks
 * `web` - Serves static pages

+## New packages rules

+We are trying to follow certain rules about when is needed to create a new package or add functionality to the existing ones (Some of them can not fit with the current implementation because it is an ongoing effort).

+* Any integration with a third party tool should be implmented as an independent service (Examples: Bleve, Cache, File backends).
+* Any well isolated chunk of code that has a very small public API and a lot of code behind, should be separated into a service (Examples: Import/Export, Tracing, Telemetry)
+* If you are adding logic that interact with differnt services, put the information together, and give a result, probably you are adding logic to the `app`.
+* If you are validating inputs or permissions from the user, you should do it in the external layers (`api4`, `web`, `app/slashcommands`)
+* If you are initializing something that is going to be there for the whole lifetime of the server running you should be adding it to the `app/server.go`